Travel guide

 Coverage in Cairo, Giza, and the pyramids

 Mobile coverage in the capital is solid.
-In the city center, in Zamalek, in the Coptic area, and in Islamic Cairo, you'll have stable 4G for maps, messaging, and uploading photos.
-In Giza, near the pyramid plateau, the signal holds up well because it's a busy tourist area, although speeds may drop during peak hours with thousands of visitors connected at once.
+In the city center, Zamalek, the Coptic area, and the Islamic City, you'll have stable 4G for maps, messaging, and uploading photos.
+In Giza, near the pyramid plateau, the signal holds up well because it's a very busy tourist area, although it can slow down during peak hours with thousands of visitors connected at once.

-How many GB do you need for a city break?
+How many GB do you need for a getaway?

-For a 3 to 5-day city break, typical consumption is moderate if you rely on hotel Wi-Fi at night.
-Maps, WhatsApp, a few searches, and uploading photos consume little data; video and social media stories are what drive up consumption.
+For a 3 to 5-day city break, typical consumption is moderate if you rely on the hotel's Wi-Fi at night.
+Maps, WhatsApp, a few searches, and uploading photos consume little; video and social media stories are what drive up consumption.
 This table gives you a realistic reference:

 Light getaway (maps and messaging) 3-4 days 1-3 GB